AnthonyCxx/Notes-and-Writeups/C#/DataTypes/Tuples.md

 > Name: Jeremy <br />
 > Age: 32 <br />
 > Occupation: Construction Worker <br />
+> Please, for the love of god, just use a struct or class for this.
+I'm just doing this as an example.

 ## Examples of Use Cases of Tuples